 - ICs from the EE 2001 series (including an extra DIP8 variant)

-In addition to these, I derived two extra templates:
+In addition to these, I derived three extra FIG templates (and in parentheses their pdf print-ready versions):

-Read more: WinFIG - XFig layout files: Maintaining Interoperability
+Read more: WinFIG - XFig layout files: Maintaining Interoperability, PDF generation and printing

 The panel design of the capacitance knobs can be redesigned by using the following MS-PowerPoint template (print to scale): PPT-link